ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

     - A success response indicates an fingerprint session has started.
     - A failure response means the session start has failed.
-    - Upon a successful invocation, a signal sender that broadcasts signal AuthScanResult for legacy fingerprint is initialized.
+    - Upon a successful invocation, a signal sender that broadcasts signal PrepareAuthFactorProgress for legacy fingerprint is initialized.
-3. Listen on crypthome signal AuthScanResult.
+3. Listen on crypthome signal PrepareAuthFactorProgress.
     - It is a success.
 Chrome should proceed to call AuthenticationAuthFactor to find out the authentication result.
     - It is a failure and indicating fingerprint auth has been locked out.